Skip to main content

 4. Is there a role for siblings in the service?

-Yes – there is the optional opportunity for siblings to say a few words to their sibling at the beginning of the service.
+Yes – there is the optional opportunity for siblings to give a short speech after the parents give their speech.
 They also can participate in almost any of the honors.
 To come up to the bima for an aliyah, you have to be at least 13.

 Your photographer is welcome to take photos from the sound booth area of the sanctuary.
 No flash, please.
 Congregants and guests participating in the service may not take pictures during the service.
 We suggest that you spend some time with the photographer prior to the date of the ceremony to write up a list of those people and memories you want to ensure are photographed.
 Additionally, please remind your photographer that she/he is working in a sacred space, and have him/her avoid climbing on furniture.
 Often, people take a couple of quick photos with the clergy immediately prior to the service.
 If you would like additional pictures with the clergy, please notify the clergy assistant so that they know to make themselves available after the service.